-The anisotropy profile shows a tendency to radial orbits both in the centre and in the outskirts, similarly to the profile obtained by \citet{Pizzuti_2025b} for the cluster PSZ2 G067.17+67.46.
-The average $\beta(r)$ found by \citet{Biviano25} analysing nine massive clusters from the CLASH-VLT dataset shows a similar trend, with a slightly more isotropic behaviour in the centre, as well as the orbits found for ram pressure stripped member galaxies in nearby clusters \citep{Biviano24}.
-The parameter's behaviour remains comparable between RS, GV, and BC galaxies; however, the median profiles of GV and BC galaxies show even more substantial radial tendencies in the centre and in the outskirts, respectively, while RS galaxies produce a similar profile to the mixed sample.
-These results are consistent with many previous anisotropy studies of different galaxy populations, which report no significant differences between the orbits of passive and star forming galaxies in clusters \citep[\textit{e.g.}][]{Hwang_2008, Biviano_2013}.
-The more radial behaviour of blue galaxies in the outer regions with respect to the red ones is consistent with the outcome of \citet{Mamon_2019} analyses (see \textit{e.g.} Fig.~7) of stacked clusters from WINGS.
-Also, our virial mass estimates significantly differ depending on the employed tracers, with BC galaxies producing a quite larger value; this may be an indication of a filamentary-like structure along the LoS, which we will deeply investigate in the upcoming paper II.
-The new study will focus on the substructure content of the Coma Cluster, the possibility of a recent major merging (see \citealt{Biviano+96}) and the implication of the dynamical state in the mass-orbit modelling.
+The parameter's behaviour remains comparable between RS, GV, and BC galaxies, showing mainly radial orbits in the outskirts and in the centre, where broader uncertainties provide consistency with isotropy; however, the median profiles of GV and BC galaxies show even more substantial radial tendencies in the centre and in the outskirts, respectively, while RS galaxies produce a similar profile to the mixed sample.
+These results are consistent with many previous anisotropy studies of different galaxy populations, which report no significant differences between the orbits of passive and star-forming galaxies in clusters \citep[e.g.][]{Hwang_2008, Biviano_2013}.
+The more radial behaviour of blue galaxies in the outer regions with respect to the red ones was also seen by \citet{Mamon_2019} in their analysis of stacked WINGS clusters (see their fig. 7).

+Also, our virial mass estimates significantly differ depending on the employed tracers, with BC galaxies producing a much larger value; this may be an indication of a filamentary-like structure along the LoS, which we shall thoroughly investigate in the upcoming paper II.
+The new study will focus on the substructure content of the Coma cluster, the possibility of a recent major merger (see \citealt{Biviano+96}), and the implications of the dynamical state in the mass-orbit modelling.

 In summary, this work provides an important example of how studying galaxy clusters properties through a kinematic approach is a very useful strategy to constrain different scenarios of galaxy evolution.
-With the advent of new wide-field spectroscopic surveys, providing larger and more complete samples of galaxies in clusters, this approach will allow increasingly detailed and statistically robust studies of cluster dynamics and galaxy accretion, thereby offering new insights into the role of environment in shaping galaxy properties.
+With the advent of new wide-field spectroscopic surveys, providing larger and more complete samples of galaxies in clusters, this approach will enable increasingly detailed and statistically robust studies of cluster dynamics and galaxy accretion, thereby offering new insights into the role of the environment in shaping galaxy properties.